damagefilter/Cuboids/README.md

 # Cuboids 2
-### Area protection and World Editing Plugin for CanaryMod and soon Canary Creeper (CanaryMod recode project)
+### Area protection and World Editing Plugin for CanaryMod and soon Bukkit

 Copyright (c) 2013, PlayBlack